-- a) Commercial Activities limited to activities aimed at the tourist market, including a retail outlet, café/restaurant and tourist information, and supporting activities including offices and storage, within Area 1 as shown on the Outline Development Plan in Appendix 3A-1. - b) Visitor Accommodation within Area 2 as shown on the Outline Development Plan in Appendix 3A-1, not exceeding 80 visitor accommodation units. - c) Farming Activities - d) Recreational Activities - e) Residential Activities limited to accommodation of staff employed within the Zone, within Area 1 or Area 2 as shown on the Outline Development Plan in Appendix 3A-1. - f) Deposition of clean fill, not including deposition of any demolition material; limited to a maximum of 200m3 per annum. - g) Earthworks, limited to a maximum volume of 5000m3 per annum (excluding dig and fill for drainage works). - h) Landscaping
+- a) Commercial Activities limited to those catering to visitors and tourists, including a retail outlet, café/restaurant and tourist information, and ancillary activities including offices and storage, within Area 1 as shown on the Outline Development Plan in Appendix 3A-1. - b) Visitor Accommodation within Area 2 as shown on the Outline Development Plan in Appendix 3A-1, not exceeding 80 visitor accommodation units. - c) Farming Activities - d) Recreational Activities - e) Residential Activities limited to accommodation of staff employed within the Zone, within Area 1 or Area 2 as shown on the Outline Development Plan in Appendix 3A-1. - f) Deposition of clean fill, not including deposition of any demolition material; limited to a maximum of 200m3 per annum. - g) Earthworks, limited to a maximum volume of 5000m3 per annum (excluding dig and fill for drainage works). - h) Landscaping